Statistics for Alcohol and Drug Use in Fort Worth

 Dual-diagnosis rehab centers provide treatments for individuals with substance use disorder and a co-occurring mental health disorder (e.g., anxiety, depression, PTSD, or bipolar disorder).
 People with mental illness often turn to drugs and alcohol as a way of self-medicating to soothe their symptoms.7

-Individuals with a dual diagnosis have a unique set of issues that must be addressed.
 Dual-diagnosis rehabs address both conditions simultaneously to improve your chance of long-term recovery.
 These centers typically offer inpatient and outpatient rehab options, as well as different types of therapies and medications to help individuals recover.
+Examples include: